zx0223winner/MCScanX_Assistant/README.md

 If you feel the tool is useful, please cite:

 Zhang, X. et.al 2025.
 How to prepare the input data and run MCScanX efficiently?. bioRxiv, pp.2025-07.
+Zhang, X. et.al 2026.
+Addendum: Detection of colinear blocks and synteny and evolutionary analyses based on utilization of MCScanX.Nat Protoc 21, https://doi.org/10.1038/s41596-026-01380-8

 ### Declaration of generative AI and AI-assisted technologies
 GitHub tool logo generation.
 Author reviewed and edited the content as needed and takes full responsibility for the content.